jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

 "अनुलोमगतिः...."
 Bhaskara must have been aware of this; yet, in spite of his rational outlook in all matters, mis-guided himself in this respect (vide verse 3 Madhyagati-vasana-Goladhyaya), apparently for fear of tradition. -->

-Verse 15.
+### Verse 15

 The first Mahayuga, the first year, the first day of the bright half of the first month named Madhu, all of them began simultaneously at the Sun-rise² at Lanka on Sun-day, at the beginning of the first Kalpa which marked the beginning of creation.

 <!-- Comm.
 Though, in the Commentary before, Bhaskara gave expression to the fact that Time is eternal with no beginning and no end, herein he mentions the point of Time when creation commenced.
 So, at the back of his mind, the concept of Time arose only at the beginning of creation, whereas before creation, as well as after deluge there was and would be neither the concept of Time nor space.
 In other words, both space and Time are manifest only after creation, and get extinguished after deluge. -->

-Verses 16, 17 and 18.
-The unit of Time named Tatpara is 1/30th of what is known as Nimesa or the time taken during the fall of an eyelid; One-hundredth of a Tatpara is known as a Trti ie the time taken to pierce a lotus-leaf with the finest needle.
+### Verses 16, 17 and 18

+The unit of Time named Tatpara is 1/30th of what is known as Nimesa or the time taken during the fall of an eyelid.

+One-hundredth of a Tatpara is known as a Trti ie the time taken to pierce a lotus-leaf with the finest needle.

-Eighteen Nimesas are equal to a Kastha.
-Thirty Kasthas are equal to a Kala, thirty Kalas are equal to one sidereal ghati.
+18 Nimesas are equal to a Kastha.

+30 Kasthas are equal to a Kala.

+30 Kalas are equal to 1 sidereal ghati.

-Two ghatis make a Kshana and thirty Kshanas make a sidereal day.
+2 ghatis make a Kshana.

+30 Kshanas make a sidereal day.

-30 sidereal days are equal to a sidereal month and twelve sidereal months make a sidereal year (not the sidereal solar year).
+30 sidereal days are equal to a sidereal month.

+12 sidereal months make a sidereal year (not the sidereal solar year).

-The Zodiac, divided into twelve parts, and 360 degrees, a degree divided into 60 minutes of arc and a minute divided into 60 seconds of arc all correspond to the year and its successive divisions.
+The Zodiac is divided into 12 parts, and 360 degrees.

+A degree is divided into 60 minutes of arc.

+1 minute is divided into 60 seconds of arc all correspond to the year and its successive divisions.

-Verses 19, 20.
+### Verses 19, 20

 The time taken by the Sun to complete one revolution with respect to the stars goes by the name 'the sidereal solar year'.

 This will be a day for the gods and demons.

-The time that elapses between two consecutive new moons or conjunctions of the Moon with the Sun is called a Chandra-masa or a lunar month or simply a lunation.
+The time that elapses between 2 consecutive new moons or conjunctions of the Moon with the Sun is called a Chandra-masa or a lunar month or simply a lunation.

 This again is the day of the Pitrs or the Manes.

 The time that elapses between two consecutive Sun rises at a place is termed the Sivana day or civil day.

 This is called Saura-Sivana day and is also the day of the earth.

 The sidereal day is the time taken by the stars to go round the earth once.
 It is called Nakshatra-dina.